TurboMind-tech/politica-privacidade/README.md

 Privacy Policy - EUA
 📜 Privacy Policy – US Compliant (COPPA + CCPA/CPRA)

-Last Updated: October 22, 2025 (Revised on October 25, 2025)
+Last updated: October 22, 2025 (Revised on October 25, 2025)

 Introduction

-Your privacy is important to us.
-This Privacy Policy explains how your information is collected, used, stored, and protected when you use the application.
+Your privacy is a priority for us.
+This Privacy Policy explains how your data is collected, stored, used, and protected while using the application.

-By using the app, you agree to this Privacy Policy.
+By using the app, you agree to this policy.

-This policy complies with the requirements of the CCPA/CPRA (California Consumer Privacy Act), COPPA (Children’s Online Privacy Protection Act), and other applicable U.S. privacy regulations.

-1. Information We Collect
+Data Collection

-The application collects only the minimum data necessary for its operation:
+The application collects only the data strictly necessary for its operation, including:

-1.1 Account Information

-Name

-Email

-Password
+Study ID (stored in Firebase solely for internal organization purposes).

+Duration, subjects, content, and playlists — stored locally on your device.

+Privacy and User Data

-These are used exclusively for authentication via Firebase Authentication.
+To access the application, we request name, email, and password, used exclusively for authentication purposes.

-No other personal data is required to use the app.
+Login credentials are not stored locally on the device nor on proprietary servers.
+They are securely managed by the authentication service used (Firebase Authentication).

+We do not collect other personal information such as location data, contacts, or usage behavior.

-1.2 Local Data Stored on Device (SQLite)
+Local Storage (SQLite)

-Stored only on your device:

-Study duration

-Subjects

-Content

-Playlists

-Study recommendations

-This data:
+All data such as subject duration, content, playlists, and recommendations are stored locally on the device using an SQLite database.
+These data:

-Is not sent to the cloud
+Are not sent to the cloud.

-Is not shared
+Are available only within the app.

-Can be deleted or edited by you at any time
+Can be edited or deleted at any time by the user.

-1.3 Cloud Data Stored in Firebase
+Cloud Storage (Firebase)

-We store only the Study Plan ID, used solely for organizational and technical purposes.
+The app stores only the Study Plan ID in Firebase, exclusively for technical organization purposes.
 This ID:

-Does not identify any user

-Is protected by Firebase Security Rules

-Is not shared with third parties

-The app does not collect:

-Location data

-Device identifiers

-Usage behavior

-Contacts

-Browsing data

-Biometric or sensitive information

-2. On-Device Artificial Intelligence

-The app uses a built-in AI that runs completely offline, directly on your device.

-The AI:

-Processes study duration data to generate suggestions

-Does not send data to servers

-Does not store your data in the cloud

-Does not track or identify you

-No AI-related data leaves your device.

-3. Advertising

-The app displays only non-personalized ads.

-We do not:

-Collect personal data for advertising

-Track user behavior

-Build advertising profiles

-Firebase Analytics remains disabled for ad personalization and is used only for anonymous, aggregate app usage metrics.

-4. Children’s Privacy (COPPA Compliance)

-This application is not intended for children under 13 years of age in the United States.

-We do not knowingly collect personal information from children under 13.
-If you believe a child under 13 has created an account, please contact us immediately at empresagroup517@gmail.com so the data can be removed.

-5. Your Rights (CCPA/CPRA and LGPD)

-Depending on your region (California, Brazil, or others), you may have the right to:

-Know what data we collect

-Request deletion of your data

-Request access to stored data

-Request correction of inaccurate data

-Opt-out of data selling (we do not sell data)

-To exercise your rights, contact:
-📧 empresagroup517@gmail.com

-We will respond within the legally required time.

-6. Security Measures

-We apply the following protections:

-Isolated and encrypted local storage

-Restricted Firebase access rules

-Firebase App Check enabled

-No transmission of sensitive personal data

-Users without Google Play Services can still use the app, but some features may be limited.

-7. International Transfers

-The app uses Firebase Authentication and Realtime services, which may process data in the United States or other regions.
-All processing complies with applicable privacy regulations.

-8. Changes to This Policy

-This Privacy Policy may be updated at any time to reflect improvements or regulatory changes.
-Continued use of the app indicates acceptance of the updated version.
+Does not allow personal identification.

+Is protected by Firebase security rules.

+Is not shared with third parties.

+On-Device Artificial Intelligence

+The app uses embedded, on-device AI that runs entirely on the device.
+This AI:

+Uses subject duration data to suggest reviews and new recommendations.

+Does not access the internet or external servers.

+Does not store or process data in the cloud.

+All intelligence operates locally, securely, and privately.

+Advertising

+The application displays only generic (non-personalized) ads, provided by Google AdMob.

+There is no tracking, profiling, or use of personal data for advertising purposes.
+No usage data is collected or analyzed to personalize ads.

+Even though AdMob is used, the app is configured to force the display of non-personalized (generic) ads.

+Regulatory Compliance
+European Regulations (GDPR and similar laws)

+The application requests user consent, as required by the GDPR and other European regulations, to serve ads to users located in the European Economic Area (EEA), United Kingdom, and Switzerland.
+Regardless of consent, all ads displayed remain non-personalized.

+U.S. State Regulations (e.g., CCPA/CPRA)

+The application manages privacy settings and displays informational privacy messages to users located in U.S. states, ensuring transparency and compliance with applicable laws.
+No data tracking is performed for advertising purposes.

+In summary, the application uses Google AdMob exclusively for generic ads, fully respecting applicable privacy regulations and user data protection.

+Your Rights (LGPD – Brazil)

+In accordance with the Brazilian General Data Protection Law (LGPD), you have the right to:

+Know whether your data is being collected.

+Request clarification about how information is used.

+⚠️ Note: Our app does not collect or store personal data beyond what is strictly necessary for login and core functionality.

+Security

+Security measures applied include:

+Isolated and protected local storage.

+Restricted access rules in Firebase for the Study ID.

+Firebase App Check enabled for additional protection.

+No personal data is stored or transmitted without authorization.

+Users without Google Play Services may still use the app; however, some features may be limited.

+Changes to This Policy

+This Privacy Policy may be updated at any time to reflect improvements, legal requirements, or technical adjustments.

 📘 Terms of Use – US Compliant